-To read the story from the beginning, click the Chapter List tab and follow the links in order!
+To read the story from the beginning, click the Book 1 tab and follow the links in order!
 The first four chapters, marked “Introduction,” should give you a good sample of what you’re getting into.

 Once you’ve read the first four chapters, feel free to check out the Tea Shop Interludes tab, too!
 (The interludes won’t make a lot of sense without the introductory context!)
 These are side scenes, about 500 words each, that can be read at any time during the course of the narrative.
 Each takes place in the tea shop where Miyara works and involves a different tea, usually a blend involving a fantasy ingredient.
 I write these as the Patreon reaches new goals, so if you’d like to see more please check out the details there!